raspberrypilearning/comic-character/en/step_2.md

 Notice that the classes to style the slider have already been provided.

-To navigate through the slides, include navigation buttons inside the `hero-container`.
+To navigate through the slides, add navigation buttons inside the `hero-container`.

 --- task ---